sonderingheights/sonderingheights/README.md

 # hello world

 <p>
-  Hi there, I'm <a href="https://bysusanlin.com">Susan</a>, Product Designer & Artist.
-You might know me as the Founder of  <a href="https://mintlodica.com">Mintlodica</a>, the cult cute mechanical keyboards brand.
-I also work at <a href="https://www.crunchyroll.com/premium">Crunchyroll</a> as a Principal Designer making anime happen.
+  Hi there, I'm <a href="https://bysusanlin.com">Susan</a>, Designer & Artist.
+I'm the Founder of  <a href="https://mintlodica.com">Mintlodica</a>, cult cute mechanical keyboards.
+I also work at <a href="https://www.crunchyroll.com/premium">Crunchyroll</a> as a Principal Designer.
 In my early Web 1.0 days, I ran a Neopets guild and built a Geocities site using an <code><iframe></code> layout.
 This was the beginning of my love for the web.
 </p>
 <p>
-  These days, I find joy in <a href="https://instagram.com/sondering.art">Stained Glass</a> and regularly show my work at <a href="https://www.giantrobot.com/search?type=product&q=susan+lin">Giant Robot</a> in Los Angeles.
+  These days, my hobbies are offline.
+I <a href="https://instagram.com/sondering.art">break glass</a> and scuba dive.
+Check out my stained glass at <a href="https://www.giantrobot.com/search?type=product&q=susan+lin">Giant Robot</a> in Los Angeles and online.
 Find out on <a href="https://xoxo.zone/@sonder" rel="me">Mastodon</a> or <a href="https://bsky.app/profile/sondering.art">Bluesky</a>.
 </p>

 <hr>